What is the appropriate endotracheal tube size for a 4-year-old near-drowning victim?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-For a 4-year-old near-drowning victim, the appropriate endotracheal tube size is determined by the child's age and typically follows guidelines based on the internal diameter of the tube.
-In pediatric practice, a common method to estimate the appropriate size is to use the formula: (age in years/4) + 4, which helps determine the correct French size or the internal diameter in millimeters.
+For a 4-year-old patient, the appropriate endotracheal tube size is determined by using a formula based on the child's age or by considering the average size for children in that age group.
+A common method to estimate the correct cuff-less tube size for children is to use the formula: (age in years/4) + 4.

 Subscribe